cyber-shah/graphs-paper/Report.md

       - Notably, A* guarantees the discovery of the shortest path between the source and destination nodes when an admissible and consistent heuristic is employed.
 4. **_Disadvantages_**:
       - A* does have limitations.
 Its guarantee of finding the shortest path hinges on using an admissible, consistent, and monotonic heuristic.
-      - Other disadvantage include the fact that it is not well-suited for graphs with negative edge weights, as negative cycles can lead to incorrect results or cause the algorithm to fail.
+      - Another disadvantage includes the fact that it is not well-suited for graphs with negative edge weights, as negative cycles can lead to incorrect results or cause the algorithm to fail.
-5. **_Psuedocode_**:
+5. **_Pseudo code_**:
       ```
     1. Initialize all nodes with distance INFINITY, except the source node with distance 0.
     2. Create a priority queue (min-heap) and insert the source node with distance 0.